voyagermesh/voyager/docs/user-guide/component/ingress/README.md

                                       The format of providing nodeSelector is - `foo=bar,foo2=bar2`

 ingress.appscode.com/ip                    = This only applies to "gce" and "gke" cloud providers.
-This should be a static IP that will be
+If set, it will be
                                       assigned loadbalancer used to expose HAProxy.
+Usually this is set to a static IP preserve DNS configuration.

 ingress.appscode.com/persist               = This only applies to "aws" cloud provider.
 If set to true, AWS load balancer will
                                       not be deleted when the ingress resource is deleted.